AdaCore/spark2014/docs/lrm/source/tasks-and-synchronization.rst

    shall be of a type which defines full default initialization, or shall be declared with an initial value expression, or shall be imported.
-   A state abstraction whose Part_Of aspect specifies a task unit or protected unit shall be named in the Initializes aspect of its enclosing package.

 7. A type which does not yield synchronized objects shall not have a component type which yields synchronized objects.